 Our site is supported by our readers.
 If you make a purchase through one of our links, we may earn a referral fee.
 This helps cover the cost of operating our free blog.
 Thanks for your support!

-The Blue Seal brand of dog food is manufactured by the Kent Nutrition Group, Inc. This company has their general offices located in Muscatine, Iowa but the website doesn’t provide specific information about where the brand’s products are actually manufactured except to say that their plants are located in the USA.
+The Blue Seal brand of dog food is manufactured by the Kent Nutrition Group, Inc. This company has general offices located in Muscatine, Iowa, but the website doesn’t provide specific information about where the brand’s products are actually manufactured except to say that its plants are located in the USA.